Fonta1n3/FullyNoded/Docs/Q-and-A.md

 #### Question : What’s the difference between Gordian Wallet (GW) and Fully Noded (FN)?

 1. GW is more focused on easy to use wallets, it will automatically create a 2/3 multisig wallet for you where your node is a signer as well as your device.
-Then you can keep one offline backup to restore either your nodes signer or devices signer
+Then you can keep one seed in offline backup to restore either your nodes signer or devices signer.
+So GW will give you your nodes seed words to back up and the purely offline seed words and of course you can access the devices words to back them up as well.
+Much redundancy and flexibility
 2. FN never adds a private key to your node unless you manually import an wif or xprv
 3. GW does not give you access to every wallet on the node, FN does
 4. GW does not have all the pure node functionality, again its a focused wallet